-DVLAP services includes assistance with obtaining Orders of Protection, Child and Spousal Support, Custody and Visitation, and Divorce.
+DVLAP services include assistance with obtaining Orders of Protection, Child and Spousal Support, Custody and Visitation, and Divorce.
 We also assist survivors of domestic violence with their civil legal problems related to public assistance, food stamps, foreclosure, landlord/tenant, consumer, employment, and immigration issues.
 Clerks must have an understanding of the dynamics of domestic violence and/or experience with domestic violence or sexual assault work.
-This clerkship will provide the student solid experience with client interviewing and counseling, petition and motion drafting, and family court practice.
-Student must be willing to occasionally travel for court appearances and client meetings.
+This clerkship will provide the student with solid experience with client interviewing and counseling, petition and motion drafting, and family court practice.
+Students must be willing to occasionally travel for court appearances and client meetings.

 Economic Justice – Albany, Amsterdam, and Saratoga Springs Offices

 The goal of the Economic Justice staff attorneys is to ensure that low-income residents of our capital region community have sufficient income to maintain their housing and the essentials of daily living and that those in need are served by systems that are just, fair, and responsive.
-Through the legal work of the Economic Justice attorney, households will access and secure financial supports necessary to meet basic human needs (public assistance, including emergency assistance, SNAP, Medicaid, childcare assistance, unemployment insurance benefits, SSI).
+Through the legal work of the Economic Justice attorney, households will access and secure the financial support necessary to meet basic human needs (public assistance, including emergency assistance, SNAP, Medicaid, childcare assistance, unemployment insurance benefits, SSI).
 Through working with the individuals and families served by this project, the program also identifies and secures changes needed in the delivery of income supports and related human services so that the systems serving low-income residents of the capital region respond as the law requires and in a manner that supports and develops human potential.
-The Economic Justice law clerk will have the opportunity to perform research and writing for fair hearings, administrative appeals, and possibly assist the attorney with Article 78 appeals.
+The Economic Justice law clerk will have the opportunity to perform research and writing for fair hearings, and administrative appeals, and possibly assist the attorney with Article 78 appeals.
 They will also call clients, observe meetings and hearings, and assist the staff attorney in preparing evidence for hearings.
-Clerk responsibilities will also include but are not limited to calling medical/social services providers; document review and analysis; drafting legal documents and correspondence; assisting staff attorneys in hearing/trial preparation.
+Clerk responsibilities will also include but are not limited to calling medical/social services providers; document review and analysis; drafting legal documents and correspondence; and assisting staff attorneys in hearing/trial preparation.

 Housing – All Offices

-Low Income Taxpayer Clinic (LITC) – Albany Office
+Low-Income Taxpayer Clinic (LITC) – Albany Office